Resignation Letters for Personal Reasons

 No matter why you’re resigning, it’s important that you write a formal resignation letter to your employer and that you give appropriate notice, whenever possible.

-Your goal now is to leave your job on a high note, so that you can keep your boss as a networking connection.
+Your goal is to leave your job on a high note, so that you can keep your boss as a networking connection and potential reference.

 Tips for Writing a Resignation Letter for Personal Reasons